ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Experiments

 To extend our evaluation to supervised tasks, we use SUPERB \citep{yang2021superb}, a benchmark dataset containing an extensive list of supervised speech processing tasks.
 We select the subset of tasks belonging to the categories of ``content'' and ``semantic.''
 These tasks include phone recognition (PR), automatic speech recognition (ASR), keyword spotting (KS), Query by Example Spoken Term Detection (QbE), intent classification (IC), and slot filling (SF).
 Detailed descriptions of these tasks can be found in \citet{yang2021superb}.
 During the training of these tasks, the speech representation networks are frozen.

 Unlike the tasks discussed in the previous sections, the SUPERB tasks use the \emph{continuous} representations rather than the discrete ones.
 Therefore, the \textsc{HuBERT} baseline, which is trained with a 500-class teacher and prolonged training iterations, is expected to provide more information than do \algname and \textsc{HuBERT-iter}, which are both trained with a 100-class teacher.
-Nevertheless, we list the \textsc{HuBERT} results together with the other methods as a reference.
+Therefore, we retrain \textsc{HuBERT} and \textsc{HuBERT-iter} with matched number of teacher clusters and training iterations for a fair comparison.
 Table~\ref{tab:superb} lists the results on the SUPERB tasks.
-There are two key observations.
-First, \algname consistently outperforms \textsc{HuBERT-iter}.
-Since \algname and \textsc{HuBERT-iter} share identical training settings and differ only in the disentanglement mechanisms, this observation verifies that the benefit of speech disentanglement can generalize to the supervised tasks.
-On the other hand, although not directly comparable, \algname performs surprisingly competitive against \textsc{HuBERT}, with the performance in two tasks, KS and IC, even surpassing that of \textsc{HuBERT}.
-This indicates that speech disentanglement can largely offset the information loss due to teacher quantization.
+We can observe that \algname generally outperforms both \textsc{HuBERT-iter} and \textsc{HuBERT}.
+This observation verifies that the benefit of speech disentanglement can generalize to content-related supervised tasks.